 - prioritizes important stuff at the top

 - contains (at least) a few sentences explaining who you are and what you do, but don’t put your whole bio in there, just a few sentences to get the message across.
-In fact, the homepage headline (which usually sits above, inside or below the slideshow, if you have one) is the single most important element on your entire site.
-Here’s a great example.
+In fact, the homepage tagline (which usually sits above, inside or below the slideshow, if you have one) is the single most important element on your entire site.
 It needs to be clear and honest.
+Check out many good and bad tagline examples in this dedicated article: Homepage slideshows are dead – 4 better ways to design the top of your website front page

 - does not oversell things.
 Selling doesn’t happen on their first visit, it can take place later, on other pages.